amora479/website/content/bju/cps230/homework/program2.md

 ## Hints

 1. While we do have direct stack manipulation instructions, `push` and `pop`.
 It might be more beneficial to write your own stack using an array with wrapper `push` and `pop` values.
 This will free up the real stack for operations and recursion if you need them.
 1. `scanf` is a beautiful lie for this assignment since spacing can vary wildly.
 For example, you are guaranteed a space between numbers.
 You are not guaranteed a space between operators.
-Use `getchar` instead.
+Use `gets` instead.
+Lines are capped at 80 characters so no need to prevent a buffer overflow.
 1. The `neg` instruction is your friend for `~`.

 ## Maximum 80%

 For this level, you are guaranteed valid inputs and each number will consist of only a single digit.
 You only have to support 3 operators: `+`, `-` and `~`.
 Remember that Groks due use base 19 so you will need helper methods to convert to / from base 19 so that you can perform that math operations correctly.

 1. Users will enter a line of input.
-Process the input, in reverse, character by character using `getchar`.
+Process the input, in reverse, character by character.

     1. If the character is a base 19 digit, convert it to decimal and push.
     1. If the character is an operator, perform the operation popping items off the stack and pushing the result back on.